Floorp-Projects/Floorp/parser/html/java/README.txt

 # now you have a clone of https://github.com/validator/htmlparser/tree/master in parser/html/java/htmlparser/
 cd htmlparser/src/
 $EDITOR nu/validator/htmlparser/impl/ElementName.java
-# Search for the word "uncomment" and uncomment stuff according to the comments that talk about uncommenting
+# Perform case-insensitive searches for "uncomment and uncomment stuff according to the comments that talk about uncommenting
 # Duplicate the declaration a normal element.
 Let's use "bdo", since it's the first normal one.
 # In the duplicate, replace BDO with the new name in all caps and "bdo" with the new name in quotes in lower case (twice).
 # Search for "BDO,", duplicate that line and change the duplicate to say the new name in all caps followed by comma.